 - Completed all major environmental and social governance work streams to ensure that the project follows IFC’s Performance Standards and the Equator Principles.

 Like with every Lekela project, providing long-term benefits beyond power to the local community is a key focus.
+The project will increase employment opportunities in the Ningo area during construction and operation.
 As part of the project’s commitment to the communities living nearby, it will set aside a portion of its annual revenues to support local investment schemes.
-These initiatives will be targeted at agriculture, job creation, livelihood improvement, promotion of local business and education.

-Such investments have commenced ahead of construction.
+Initiatives to support local education, enterprise and the environment are being developed, and some have already commenced ahead of construction.
 For example, in March 2017 the wind farm completed a six-month project to refurbish three local schools to provide a safer and more effective teaching environment.